edarruiz/ArchitectCodingChallenge/README.md

 > *Hello reader!*
 >
-> *I prepared this document to guide you through my test.*
+> *I prepared this document to guide you through my solution for this test.*
 >
-> *Here you will find all information related to the solution I provide for this test.*
+> *Here you will find all information related to the solution I provided.*
 >
 > *I'd like to thank you for your time, and for your attention while reading my code and my documentation.
-I did my best to provide you a good experience while evaluanting my test.*
+I did my best to provide you a good experience while evaluating my test.*
 >
 > *I hope you find it interesting!
 If you need any more information, feel free to ask me!
 If you also have any sugestions which could help me to improve, please let me know!*
 >